Born in Lübeck

 »Belonging to the Berliner Philharmoniker for me means an obligation to continue its legacy and to preserve its special sound, something that must never be allowed to disappear.
 I am proud to have been chosen by this orchestra and grateful for the intense concert experiences, including tours, during which I’ve been able to see much of the world.
 I also love giving pleasure to people through our playing.«

 It all began with a radio antenna broken in two and a sofa cushion, on which Wieland Welzel drummed out pop music.
 Before long the sofa cushion was replaced by washing powder tubs until, for his ninth birthday, he was given a drum set.
-Having played piano since the age of four, Wieland Welzel began percussion lessons a year later.
+Having played piano since the age of five, Wieland Welzel began percussion lessons at the age of nine.
 In 1986 he received a first prize in the German national competition “Jugend musiziert”.
 After five years of membership in the Bundesjugendorchester, the German national youth orchestra, he studied from 1993 to 1997 with Peter Sewe (timpani) and Peter Wulfert (percussion) at the Musikhochschule in his native Lübeck.
 During that period he was a member of the European Community Youth Orchestra and took up his first appointment in 1995 as principal timpanist of Mecklenburg Staatskapelle in Schwerin.

 His interest in jazz continues, and he regularly performs with his colleagues from the Philharmoniker on both drums and on vibraphone, for example, in a concert in the Jazz at Berlin Philharmonic series, founded at the end of 2012, under the direction of trombonist Nils Landgren.
 He is also a member of the Berlin Philharmonic Percussion Ensemble.
 Wieland Welzel, whose passion also extends to the development of musical instruments, taught as a guest lecturer at the Royal Danish Music Conservatory in Copenhagen for 10 years and regularly gives master classes in Europe, Asia and South America.He likes to cook and most enjoys spending his free time with his daughters.